shreyash04/shreyash04/README.md

 * 🧐  Interested to learn more about Machine Learning, Data Science and Full Stack development.
 * 🤔  Fascinated by the concept of Blockchain and excited for its future.
-* 🎓  Pursuing a Bachelors of Engineering in Computer Engineering.
+* 🎓  Pursuing Bachelor of Engineering in Computer Engineering.
 FE GPA 9.43/10.0, SE GPA 9.66/10.0.
-* 💻  Working on my own portfolio website.
+* 💻  Working on creatung my own portfolio website.
 * 🤝  Looking to collaborate on Python projects in the domains of Data Science and Machine Learning.
 * 🌱  Keen to learn more about Psychology & Philosophy.